Let’s talk about the elephant in the room.

 But getting monthly renters isn’t as easy as it sounds.
 Airbnb long term rentals are certainly easier to operate in some cities than others.
 Overall, a different type of advertising and new strategies are required.

-That’s where Airbnb for Landlords come in.
+That’s where Extended Stays for Landlords come in.
 It’s a practical and easy-to-understand course that walks you through the process of setting up an Airbnb long-term rentals and marketing it in a way that attracts business travelers.

 Whether you’re facing local ordinances or not, you should consider operating your short term rental in a 30-day and more mode.
 It might be the “Holy Grail” for your rental market.